drduh/Debian-Privacy-Server-Guide/README.md

       [static.'abc']
       stamp = 'sdns://AQAAAAAAAAAAEj...ZA'

+Then start the client manually:

+    $ sudo ./dnscrypt-proxy
+    [NOTICE] dnscrypt-proxy 2.0.11
+    [NOTICE] Now listening to 127.0.0.1:5355 [UDP]
+    [NOTICE] Now listening to 127.0.0.1:5355 [TCP]
+    [NOTICE] [abc] OK (crypto v1) - rtt: 10ms
+    [NOTICE] Server with the lowest initial latency: abc (rtt: 10ms) [NOTICE] dnscrypt-proxy is ready - live servers: 1

-Then start the client manually or install it as a service:
+Or install it as a service:

-    $ sudo ./dnscrypt-proxy -service start
+    $ sudo ./dnscrypt-proxy -service install

 Or on older versions of dnscrypt-proxy: